The Walmart manager who killed 6 people 'just started spraying' bullets in the break room, employee says

-The manager of a Virginia Walmart who killed six people and himself in a Tuesday night massacre has been identified as 31-year-old Andre Bing, the city of Chesapeake tweeted.
+The manager of a Virginia Walmart who killed six people and himself and injured several others in a Tuesday night massacre has been identified as 31-year-old Andre Bing, the city of Chesapeake said on Twitter.

 "He was armed with one handgun and had multiple magazines on his person," the city said.

-Bing was an "overnight team lead" at the Walmart, the company said in a statement.
+Bing was an "overnight team lead" and had been employed with Walmart since 2010, the company said in a statement.

-Fellow employees described how a calm shift at the Walmart turned into a night of horror, bloodshed and tragedy.
+Authorities were working Wednesday to identify any more witnesses to the violence and were also digging into the shooter's background for information on what could have motivated the attack, police said in a news release.

+At least 50 people were inside the Walmart when the violence erupted, police said.
+Some of them have begun publicly sharing their accounts of how a calm night turned into a horrifying tragedy.

-The deadly rampage started around 10:12 p.m., less than an hour before the Walmart Supercenter was set to close.
+The deadly rampage sarted around 10:12 p.m.
+Tuesday, less than an hour before the Walmart Supercenter was set to close.

 Employee Kevin Harper said a colleague entered the breakroom and started shooting.